 The siege has been devastating.
 In Kandahar and the other six significant provinces, we witnessed a swift retreat of the forces.

-Afghan forces were overrun, with many soldiers and police officers reported deserting or even changing sides in some places.
+Afghan forces were overrun, and many soldiers and police officers were reported to have deserted or even switched sides in some places.